Wyntuition/spotify-api-python/README.md

 #### Save your top tracks to a file (short, medium and long term)

 This calls the Python script, passing the Spotify client ID, and piping the text to the specified file.
+Once you see what's happening, you can call the shortcut script which does the same thing, `shortcuts/save-top-tracks.sh`.

 ```bash
 python3 top-tracks-for-user.py echo ${SPOTIPY_CLIENT_ID} >> top-tracks.md